oss-review-toolkit/orthw-shell/docs/getting-started.md

 Using [package configuration][ort-package-configurations] you can mark files and directories as not included in released artifacts - use it to make clear that license findings in documentation or tests in a package sources do not apply to the release (binary) artifact which is a dependency in your project.

-In the WebApp report look up `NPM::acorn-jsx:5.2.0` by filtering the _Package_ column under _Table_.
+[Generate the Web App report](#orthw-report-webapp) and look up `NPM::acorn-jsx:5.2.0` by filtering the _Package_ column under _Table_.
 You will find the declared license is MIT but the detected are BSD-2-Clause and MIT so which licenses apply?

 ### Determining what is Included in a Package

 Click the '+' sign on the left of `NPM::acorn-jsx:5.2.0` and expand the _Scan Results_ section which contains copyright and license findings.
-Look at copyright and license findings and you will find 1 BSD-2-Clause match in `test/tests-jsx.js`.
-It's likely that the `test` directory is not include in the released package.
+Look at copyright and license findings and you will find a single BSD-2-Clause match in `test/tests-jsx.js`.
+It's likely that the `test` directory is not included in the release artifact of the package.

 To confirm this assumption, do the following:
 1. Navigate to the _Details_ section under `NPM::acorn-jsx:5.2.0`.